The 5mbs Young Virtuoso Awards

 The Young Virtuoso Awards program is part of the commitment of community radio station 5mbs to the development of live music and musicians in Adelaide.

 Through this program, 5mbs encourages young South Australian musicians in their development as budding professionals, in their artistic development and in helping them to reach for the pinnacle of their abilities.

-For the latest YVA news and updates, follow us on Facebook. or find us on Instagram #5mbs99.9fm
+For the latest YVA news and updates, bookmark this site, follow us on Facebook. or find us on Instagram #5mbs99.9fm

 One of Australia’s resident full-time concert pianists, Gil Sullivan tours extensively both around Australia and overseas, performing each year throughout Asia, Europe, the U.K., and the United States.
 He is also a teacher and a regular adjudicator of the Julian Cochran International Piano competition.